vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 ## The plan

 Now, let's create a simple event-triggered data source that accepts messages.
-In order to simulate an actual source, we'll use a C# `Timer` that sends the data source a random message, every second.
+For the actual source, we'll use a C# `Timer` that sends the data source a random message, every second.
+This isn't very realistic, but it keep things simple.

 ## Create the data source